KoynovStas/pool/doc/API.md

 iterator destroy(const_iterator first, const_iterator last) noexcept //3
 ```

-Destroys the specified object in the pool.
-The memory is occupied by the object remains
+Destroys the specified object in the pool(will call the destructor for the object).
-in the pool and is ready to create a new element(object).
+The memory is occupied by the object remains in the pool and is ready to create a new element(object).

 1) Destroys the `obj`.
 2) Destroys the object at `pos`.